Can You Take TUDCA On An Empty Stomach

 You can take TUDCA on an empty stomach, but it would be better if you use it with food.
 So, how should we use TUDCA effectively?

-TUDCA can protect liver cells, and help improve liver function.
-TUDCA (tauroursodeoxycholic acid) is a potent bile salt with numerous health benefits.
+TUDCA (tauroursodeoxycholic acid) is a potent bile salt that can protect liver cells, and help improve liver function.
+Furthermore, TUDCA provides numerous health benefits.

 It has been used for thousands of years in traditional Chinese medicine.
 TUDCA was initially sourced from bear bile; it is made synthetically, produced, and sold in many places.